 New Construction or Replace-on-Burnout

-EISA 2007 Sec 313 adopted new federal standards for motors manufactured and sold in the United States from December 19, 2010 to June 1, 2016, effectively replacing legislation commonly referred to as EPAct 1992 (the Federal Energy Policy Act of 1992).
+EISA 2007 Sec 313 adopted new federal standards for motors manufactured in the United States from December 19, 2010 to before June 1, 2016, with increased efficiency requirements for 250-500 hp motors as of June 1, 2016.
+These standards replace legislation commonly referred to as EPAct 1992 (the Federal Energy Policy Act of 1992).
 The standards can also be found in section 431.25 of the Code of Federal Regulations (10 CFR Part 431).

 With these changes, motors ranging from one to 500 hp bearing the “NEMA Premium" trademark will align with national energy efficiency standards and legislation.
 The Federal Energy Management Program (FEMP) adopted NEMA MG 1-2006 Revision 1 2007 in its Designated Product List for federal customers.

-Additiontally, NEMA premium standards include general purpose electric motors, subtype II (i.e., motors ranging from 1-200 hp and 200-500 hp) including
+Additionally, NEMA premium standards include general purpose electric motors, subtype II (i.e., motors ranging from 1-200 hp and 200-500 hp) including:

 U-frame motors